z0ok/Jira-Service-Desk-user-enum/README.md

 # And what is this Service Desk all about?

-Service Desk is a Jira Software application that is installed on Jira to provide access to some functionality to clients without allowing them to view Jira itself.
+AFAIK Jira Service Desk is a Jira Software application that is installed on Jira to provide access to some functionality to clients without allowing them to view Jira itself.
 Link [here](https://www.atlassian.com/software/jira/service-management/features/service-desk).

 User/client/not-an-attacker who has access to Service Desk may create issue tickets in a way it has been set up by the instance administrators.
 Also, they can view their tickets and comments, and do all usual issue-stuff.
 There are some configuration restrictions, that prevent user/client/not-an-attacker from accessing/browsing all Jira Issues, Users, Apps, configurations, etc.